 “The Modern GDP” will encompass all aspects of dentistry that are relevant to everyday practice at higher levels.
 Anoop was dedicated to higher education both for himself and others; this day promises to be a step in helping to build the same passion and dedication for all that attend.

-Occlusion, Orthodontics, Implants, Align Bleach Bond techniques, Digital Dentistry and The Business of Dentistry
+Occlusion, Getting the Right Work-Life Balance, Implants, Align Bleach Bond techniques, Digital Dentistry and The Business of Dentistry

 *All profits from this event will be given to a charity chosen by Dr Neera Maini, in memory of Dr Anoop Maini